 Sole custody of children most often refers to legal custody of the child, and not physical custody.
-In order to gain sole legal custody of your child, which means you make all of the decisions relating to the child's major life issues, you will need to show that it is the best interests of your child to do so, and that your spouse is incapable of making those decisions, or that your level of communication is such that joint decision-making is not tenable.
+In order to gain sole legal custody of your child, which means you make all of the decisions relating to the child's major life issues, you will need to show that it is in the best interests of your child to do so, and that your spouse is incapable of making those decisions, or that your level of communication is such that joint decision-making is not tenable.
 It is rare for one parent to have sole physical custody of the child, which would mean that the other parent did not have visitation time with the child.
+Sole legal custody also may be appropriate in cases of domestic violence, criminal conduct, or when there has been drug or alcohol abuse by one party.